-The free toolkit is designed for teachers of pupils aged 9-14 years old to download and use in classrooms, with a series of simple, pupil-guided experiments with earthworms.
+Created by the Roslin Institute Public Engagement team, the free toolkit is designed for teachers of pupils aged 9-14 years old to download and use in classrooms, with a series of simple, pupil-guided experiments with earthworms.

 It has reached more than 1,000 local school pupils directly through the Great Science Share for Schools, and a further 12,000 people globally through a free-to-download version.

 The award follows recognition of the University as a Leader in Openness by Understanding Animal Research, in light of the institution’s efforts to improve transparency around the use of animals in research.